ajgerace/azure-f5/azure_lab_day.md

     * Open a browser (Firefox) and connect to the management public IP.

-      * Review the following BIG-IP components:
+      * Review the following BIG-IP configuration objects:
         * Local Traffic
           * HTTP Profiles
           * TCP Profiles